Pers8/obsidian-files/IB/English.md

 Define art => Link art with Picasso => Explain the statement => give some

-The Key theori
+### The Key theories of language

-In language acquisition, we have 3 key theories
+In language acquisition, we have 3 key theories : the behaviourist,